Scaling Transformations and the Origins of Light Relics Constraints from Cosmic Microwave Background Observations: Analysis of Models

 \subsection{Free streaming and fluid light relics without photon scattering rate scaling}

-In this subsection, we continue our movement away from FFAT scaling by looking at the models of Sec.~\ref{sec:MixAndADM}\ \&\ \ref{sec:RelicsAndYp}, but now with BBN-consistent $Y_{\rm P}$ instead of enforcing the primordial helium abundance as in Eq.~\eqref{eq:yp_scaling}.
+In this subsection, we continue our movement away from FFAT scaling by looking at the models of Sec.~\ref{sec:MixAndADM}\ and \ref{sec:RelicsAndYp}, but now with BBN-consistent $Y_{\rm P}$ instead of enforcing the primordial helium abundance as in Eq.~\eqref{eq:yp_scaling}.
 This effectively removes that scaling of the photon scattering rate.
 In Fig.~\ref{fig:model_vanilla}, we compare the power spectra resulting from these three different scaling transformation with the Mix+$Y_{\rm P}^{\rm Sym}$ model and with the reference model.
 We see in these residuals the combined effects of causes 1, 2, and 3.

-The major differences of the power spectra to those produced by models with photon scattering rate scaling are the decrease in amplitude at high-$\ell$ tail due to the increased photon diffusion.
-The same difference, when one breaks the scaling transformation by removing the photon scattering scaling, is also seen in Sec.~\ref{sec:MirrorWorld}, where the photon mean free path is increased with BBN-predicted primordial helium fraction.
-Without scaling the photon scattering rate according to the expansion rate scaling, the invariance of the dimensionless CMB power spectrum under the scaling transformation is broken, potentially leading to tighter constraint on the number of light relics.

-A change in the photon scattering rate also impacts the polarization generation \citep{Zahn_2003}.
-This effect can be best seen between the EE spectra of the Mix+$Y_{\rm P}^{\rm Sym}$ model (black dashed lines) and the Mix+$Y_{\rm P}^{\rm BBN}$ model (red dashed lines) in Fig.~\ref{fig:model_vanilla}.
-The EE spectra of the Mix+$Y_{\rm P}^{\rm BBN}$ model are larger at large scales while they are smaller at high-$\ell$ range.
-This is also similarly seen in Fig.~\ref{fig:model_mirror_world} when one switches to BBN-predicted $Y_{\rm P}$.
-The difference is due to the longer time for quadrupole moment growth as a result of the smaller scattering rate with decreased $n_{\rm e}$.
+The impacts of cause 1 can be seen in the decreasing amplitude in power at high-$\ell$ tail and the significant changes in the EE spectra residuals.
+The overall power spectrum amplitude differences of the three models are induced by cause 2.
+The impact of cause 3 can only be seen in the region around the first two peaks between Mix+$Y_{\rm P}^{\rm BBN}$ and MWDS+$Y_{\rm P}^{\rm BBN}$, where the impacts of causes 1 and 2 are negligible.